 - Magnets to decorate our stateroom door (some of these were personalized for our sailing and I still have them!)

 - Bubbles for the kids

 - Nail accessories

 - Water bottles

 I also customized hand sanitizer bottles for each room.
-I bought these small bottles at Target, along with Avery shipping labels.
+I bought small hand sanitizer bottles at Target, along with Avery shipping labels.
 I bought the Avery Shipping Labels with TrueBlock Technology that hide the label underneath, so I didn’t need to remove the existing labels.
-With a little Photoshop work with this ship clipart I found, I made labels, printed them, and then cut them down to size.
+With a little Photoshop work with some ship clipart I found, I made labels, printed them, and then cut them down to size.

 My kids also got in on the fish extender fun by making Mickey-inspired rainbow loom bracelets.
 Each of the kids on our fish extender list got one.

 Do You Have to Participate in the Fish Extender Exchange?